 Custer, Idaho, is riddled with the hint of its former activity, like iron mining equipment rusted to a halt in overgrown grass and bullet holes left after some skirmishes.
 The town grew from various mineral rushes during the 1870s.

-When it was destroyed by fire, resources became more scarce but not any less important to people living there.
-Town inhabitants believed they could still work through these tough times and pull ahead in the end.
-Unfortunately, the town came to an end as, one by one, people moved away to other active mining areas.
+When it was destroyed by fire, resources became more scarce but less important to people living there.
+Town inhabitants believed they could still work through these tough times and pull ahead.
+Unfortunately, the town ended as, one by one, people moved away to other active mining areas.

 Red Oak II – Carthage, Missouri